 Instead of trying to understand how morality could have evolved out of a state of nature, we can concern ourselves with how morality can arise in people in response to their apprehension of something along the lines of the original position.
 The idea is that we can't really explain how morality evolved - but we can explain how our cognitive capacity and empathy evolved and our cognitive capacity and empathy then allows us to apprehend such things as triangles, and also such things as the original position.
 And then we can choose to work towards the realization of various things, including the view of life, that follows from that.

-The original position was described by Rawls as a thought experiment to help us clarify our moral concepts of justice.
+The original position was described by Rawls (1971) as a thought experiment to help us clarify our moral concepts of justice (see also Freeman, 2016).
 The original position involves our apprehension of impartiality of judgement and equality of persons.
 The original position is a situation that is fair among all parties to a social contract.
 The idea is that if the parties are fairly situated and take all relevant information into account then the principles they agree to and the laws and institutions required by the principles will also be fair.

-On Locke's version of a social contract people know everything about themselves including information about their natural talents, racial and ethnic group, social class and occupations, level of wealth and income, their religious and moral beliefs, and so on.
+On Locke's version of a social contract people know everything about themselves including information about their natural talents, racial and ethnic group, social class and occupations, level of wealth and income, their religious and moral beliefs, and so on (Freeman, 2016).
 The problem is that these factors are not good reasons for depriving people of their equal political rights or opportunities to occupy social and political positions or for positions involving governing or administrating society.
+There is evidence that people discriminate - either consciously or unconsciously - against people on the basis of factors such as these, however (e.g., Atewologun, Cornish, and Tresh, 2018).